These carts have even found their way onto public roads.

 What Kind of Injuries Result from Golf Cart Accidents?

-The injuries were actually worse in older children.
-So people who think letting their older kids drive golf carts is a perfectly safe idea are mistaken.
+The injuries were worse in older children.
+So people who think allowing their older kids drive golf carts is a perfectly safe idea are mistaken.

 Golf carts don’t have doors or sides like traditional cars.
 Because of this, the most common cause of injury was getting thrown from the cart.
 Another common cause of injury was overturning the cart altogether.